nick-kanakis/effective-java-in-a-nutshell/README.md

 PrivilegedAction<Integer> p = () -> 42;
 ```

-Omit the types of all lambda parameters unless their presence makes your program clearer
+Omit the types of all lambda parameters unless their presence makes your program clearer.

 **Exceptions**